PixarAnimationStudios/ruby-jss/README-2.0.0.md

 In ruby-jss < 2.0, the term `api` is used with the Classic API in method names, method parameters, instance variables, attributes, and constants.
 It is used to pass, access, refer to, or hold instances of JSS::APIConnnection, e.g. so a method that talks to the server would use the passed connection rather than the module-wide default connection.

-The term 'api' is inappropriate because the thing being passed is a 'connection' not an 'api'.
+The term 'api' is inappropriate because the thing being referred to is a 'connection' not an 'api'.
 Now that there are actually two APIs at play, that usage is even less appropriate.

 Going forward, use `cnx` (simpler to type than 'connection') instead.
 Example: